bookschool/org/div/notes/Physical Science/05 Chemical Reactions/05 Chemical Reactions.md

 ### A Shrinking Storehouse

-Carbon is present in the atmosphere in carbo = ,dioxide.
+Carbon is present in the atmosphere in carbon dioxide.
 Plants are natural storehouses of carb 'too.
 The carbon is stored in the tissues of plants during the process of photosynthesis.
 In this reactio energy from the sun transforms the reactants carbon dioxide and water into the products of glucose— a type of